Frequently Asked Questions for Friends & Family

 Are inmates allowed legal visits?

-Are medical and dental appointments being cancelled?
+Are medical and dental appointments being canceled?

 Are inmates allowed to go to their outside work detail?

-Are the classes and programs being cancelled?
+Are the classes and programs being canceled?

 All classes and programs have returned to normal operations.